Dawgma-1712/WatchDawg2023/README.md

 The WatchDawg scouting system allows users to: <!--IDK maybe change this-->
 * Pit Scout for information on other team's robots <!--Better to use 1/2/3 or dots?-->
-* Match Scout <!-- Or maybe not use a list because we have 2 things -->
+* Match Scout <!-- Or maybe not use a list because we have 2 things --> <!--Scratch that we're good-->
 * Automatically Analyze Other Teams and Robots During Matches

 ## An Offline System.